Nventdata/interviewQuestions/StormFlinkPerformance/README.md

 * Include metrics in your code
   * Determine the throughput of your system in bytes/second
   * Determine the rate of records/second
-  * Determine which is faster - Storm or Flink
 * Automation
   * Building and running should be automated and simple